 After clicking “Export to EasyBib,” the next screen allows users to choose whether they’d like the information from the source to be exported with, or without, the abstract.
 After exporting, users can choose which citation style they’d like to format their citation in.

-There are thousands of citation styles available through EasyBib citation tools, including MLA 7, MLA 8, APA, Chicago, and many more!
+There are thousands of citation styles available through EasyBib citation tools, including MLA format, APA format, Chicago, and many more!
 As always, double check to make sure that the information you’re including in your project matches the information that was exported from JSTOR.

 Pretty simple, right?
 This new feature will allow you to add your JSTOR citations into your saved EasyBib projects.
 EasyBib citation tools also offer similar direct export features on many other databases including Gale, EBSCO, ProQuest, and ABC-CLIO.
 The direct export feature allows you to build, save, and share your research projects citations and bibliographies.